 In addition to personal data as specified above, we also hold data that is considered protected under the GDPR as a part of our patient registry.
 We have compiled this patient registry in line with our charitable objectives to further the search for a cure to Rett Syndrome.

 These data are held by us and are strictly used only for the processes that you have explicitly agreed to.
 They will not be shared with any third-party company without your explicit prior consent.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
-Our Data Protection Officer Oliver Perkins, can be contacted at firstname.lastname@example.org, regarding any queries you have regarding data security.
+You can contact Reverse Rett’s Data Protection Officer at firstname.lastname@example.org regarding any concerns or queries you have regarding data security.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.